Kamala-Dadashova/Kamala-Dadashova/README.md

 ## ✨ Fun Fact
 <p align="justify">
 I’m a swimmer, and my favorite style is butterfly.
-It’s how I approach modeling problems: rhythm, focus, and flow.
+It’s how I approach modeling problems: rhythm, focus, and flow
 </p>

 ---